hew/hew/README.md

 I'm obsessed with where technical excellence meets refined design.
 Building thoughtful digital products that blend cutting-edge technology with human-centered experiences.

-## What I'm About

-Product-focused engineer with entrepreneurial DNA.
-I build systems that scale, interfaces that breathe, and products that matter.
-From OCaml's functional elegance to React's component paradigms, I choose tools that respect both developer experience and user outcomes.

-## Current Focus

-### 🚀 Stalker
-*Borderline creepy sales intelligence* - Currently in beta, revolutionizing how sales teams gather and leverage prospect insights.

-### 💡 Open to New Projects
-Fixed-rate engagements.
-Clear scope.
-Delivered fast.
-I leverage AI tools for 10x efficiency while maintaining the judgment and business acumen that only human expertise provides.

 ## Latest Writing

 <!-- GIST:START -->